Amazing Grace (2006 film): Plot

 In 1797, William Wilberforce is severely ill and taking a recuperative holiday in Bath, Somerset, with his cousin, Henry Thornton.
 It is here that Wilberforce is introduced to his future wife, Barbara Spooner.
 Although he initially resists any romantic overtures, she convinces him to relate the story of his career.

 The story flashes back 15 years to 1782, and Wilberforce recounts the events that led him to where he is now.
 Beginning as a young, ambitious, and popular Member of Parliament (MP), he experiences a religious enlightenment and aligns himself with the evangelical wing of the Church of England.
 Wilberforce contemplates leaving politics to study theology, but is persuaded by his friends William Pitt, Thomas Clarkson, Hannah More, and Olaudah Equiano that he will be more effective doing the work of God by taking on the unpopular and dangerous issue of the abolition of the British slave trade.
 His conviction in the cause deepens following a meeting with his former mentor John Newton (introduced mopping a church floor dressed in sackcloth) who is said to live "in the company of 20,000 ghosts… slaves".
 As a former slave ship captain turned Christian, he deeply regrets his past life and the effects on his fellow man.
 Newton urges Wilberforce to take up the cause.

 Pitt becomes Prime Minister and Wilberforce becomes a key supporter and confidant.
 Pitt gives Wilberforce the opportunity to present a bill before the house outlawing the slave trade.
 Wilberforce's passionate campaigning leads him to become highly unpopular in the House of Commons.
-He is opposed by a coalition of MPs representing vested interests of the slave trade in London, Bristol, Glasgow, and Liverpool led by Banastre Tarleton and the Duke of Clarence.
+He is opposed by a coalition of MPs and peers representing vested interests of the slave trade in London, Bristol, Glasgow, and Liverpool led by Banastre Tarleton and the Duke of Clarence.
 Despite popular support and the assistance of an unlikely ally in the form of Charles James Fox, Wilberforce's bill to abolish the slave trade goes down to defeat.
 Afterward, the film portrays Pitt as one of his few friends and allies remaining in Parliament, however even their relationship becomes strained.
 Pitt, now facing the stresses of leading a shaky coalition during the French Revolutionary Wars, tells Wilberforce that his cause must now wait for a more stable political climate.